 Princeton Times-Republic, Dec.
 2, 1948 – “A new oil heating system is being installed at the Princeton Theatre.
 This will conclude quite an extensive program of improvements, including an air-conditioned system and the installation of rest rooms which make this one of the best-appointed smalltown theatres in the state.”

-Elmer Krueger worked hard to keep the theater open but could not make it work.
+Elmer Krueger worked hard to keep the theater open but could not make it work despite the Reedsburg theatre thriving.
 He sold the building and east 50 feet Water Lot 32 to Betty Seavecki, who relocated the local dime store from the 500 block to 429 West Water Street, for $10,000 in April 1973 (Deeds, Volume 251, Page 280).

-I will update with additional details as my newspaper research expands into the 1950s and beyond.
+I will update with additional details as my newspaper research progresses beyond the 1970s.

 Thank you for reading and caring about local history.